openpassphrase/opp/docs/source/index.rst

 OpenPassPhrase is an open source password manager project.
-It is primarily targeted at knowledgeable users with access to their own private server mvirtual or dedicated).
+It is primarily targeted at knowledgeable users with access to their own private server (virtual or dedicated).
 Future support for PaaS implementation is also planned.

 The main objective of this project is to provide a secure backend API for aggregating arbitrary secret data entries (e.g. account numbers, usernames